 Introducing the Team

-The Home is run under the direct supervision of the registered manager Florence Somers who is responsible to the management committee.
-Florence has many years’ experience of caring for the elderly.
+The Home is run under the direct supervision and management of Marilyn Appiah, our Registered Manager, who is responsible to the management committee.
+Marilyn has many years’ experience of caring for the elderly.

 Along with her team of dedicated staff she maintains the philosophy of providing a homely atmosphere with the highest possible standard of care within a warm friendly and dignified environment.